plgrazon/ReduxPractice/README.md

 ### Starting the tutorial:

 This tutorial has a live reload capability using webpack-dev-server.
-To start the tutorial that you want change the entry file.
+To start the tutorial that you want, change the entry file.

 Change:
 ```